MaramHarsha/Hot-VPN-Pro-Android-App/README.md

 # Hot-VPN-Pro-Android-App
+## (Aura) Anchorfree service is providing free vpn server you can get servers from there.
 ## Note: I am using 3rd party VPN Server Company for this application.
 Aura where you can get free vpn servers.
 [Click here](https://developer.anchorfree.com/) and create an account there.
 For More info check the documentation.
 Hot VPN Pro – 100% free VPN!
 The best unlimited free VPN App for android.
 Hot VPN Pro – Free VPN proxy, Quick and fast connetion to unblock sites, WiFi hotspot secure and protect privacy.
 Fastest – Connect successfully with high VPN speed.
 Easiest – One tap to connect to VPN proxy server.
 Most Stable – Have lots of free cloud proxy server to provide better VPN service.